Man City referred to commission over alleged financial rule breaches

-Manchester City have been referred to an independent commission over alleged breaches of Premier League finance rules, England's top-flight soccer league said on Monday (Feb 6).
+Manchester City have been referred to an independent commission over alleged breaches of Premier League finance rules, England's top-flight football league said on Monday (Feb 6).

 The breaches stretch from the 2009-10 season to the 2017-18 campaign, the league added.
 City were acquired by their Abu Dhabi-based owners, City Football Group, in 2008.